 Undo two buttons.
 The tieless suit is not a buttoned-up look, so neither should your shirt be.
 You’ll definitely want to unbutton at least one, and typically two of your shirt buttons to evince the right level of casual nonchalance.
 Make sure your undershirt isn’t showing; if you wear one, you’ll want to opt for the v-neck style, rather than a crewneck.
 Undo any more than two buttons, and you’re entering gigolo territory.

 Add visual interest with other accessories.
 A tie contributes a good deal of color and visual interest to a suit.
 In its absence, add some other accessories that will snazz things up and attract people’s eyes.
-A nice watch, lapel pin (you can get an AoM one here), and/or a pocket square will do the trick.
+A nice watch, lapel pin, and/or a pocket square will do the trick.
 A white, square-folded pocket square may be a bit too formal for wearing with a tieless get-up; consider a colored or patterned pocket square, tucked in with the puff fold (click here to learn the different pocket square folds).

 Shine your shoes.
 Without a tie serving as a suit’s focal point, more attention will be paid to other details of your outfit, so make sure you’ve got them all right.
 That includes making sure your shoes are looking spiffy; you can find a complete guide to shining them here.